-In order to distinguish between the central and peripheral analgesic action of NATEF, acetic acid induced writhing response in mice was used to examine the effect.
+In order to distinguish between the central and peripheral analgesic action of NAT flower extract, acetic acid induced writhing response in mice was used to examine the effect.
 This method is not only simple and reliable but also affords rapid evaluation of peripheral type of analgesic action.
 In this test, the animal reacts with characteristics stretching behavior, which is called writhing.
-It was found that NATEF significantly inhibited the acetic acid induced writhing response and potentiated the anti-inflammatory activity of aspirin as well (Figure-3).
+It was found that NAT flower extract significantly inhibited the acetic acid induced writhing response and potentiated the anti-inflammatory activity of aspirin (Figure-3).
 The abdominal constriction is related to the sensitization of nociceptive receptors to prostaglandins.
-It is therefore possible that NATEF exerts an analgesic effect probably by inhibiting synthesis of action of prostaglandins and leukotrienes (21).
+It may therefore assume that NAT flower extract exerts its analgesic effect by inhibiting the synthesis or action of prostaglandins (19).